-Except as otherwise required under a collective bargaining agreement, if an employee believes that he/she has a grievance as defined above, that employee shall:
+Except as otherwise required under a collective bargaining agreement, if an employee believes that they have a grievance as defined above, that employee shall:

-- (a) Attempt to resolve the issue through informal discussion with his/her immediate supervisor. - (b) If after a reasonable amount of time, generally seven days, the grievance cannot be settled by the immediate supervisor, the employee may request an interview with the appropriate Jail Commander. - (c) If a successful resolution is not found with the Jail Commander, the employee may request a meeting with the Sheriff.
+- (a) Attempt to resolve the issue through informal discussion with their immediate supervisor. - (b) If after a reasonable amount of time, generally seven days, the grievance cannot be settled by the immediate supervisor, the employee may request an interview with the appropriate Jail Commander. - (c) If a successful resolution is not found with the Jail Commander, the employee may request a meeting with the Sheriff.